riscv-europe/summit-website/site.src/pages/conference.md

 *Bio*

 *Warren Chen is a Senior Technical Manager at Andes Technology, where he works in the Technical Marketing Division.
 Warren has over 20 years of work experience ranging from embedded operating system porting, device driver, middleware, software architecture, project management, and marketing.
 He is excited to be part of the dynamic and growing RISC-V community.*

+#### Brian Colgan -- Introducing the PolarFire® SoC Smart Embedded Vision Kit

+[Brian Colgan](https://www.linkedin.com/in/briancolgan/) -- FPGA Business Development Manager, [Microchip](https://www.microchip.com/)

+**Abstract**

+The PolarFire SoC Smart Embedded Vision kit is the latest installment in the PolarFire SoC hardware family.
+Microchip will exhibit the kit with a video processing demo while showcasing fabric-processor design partition in the PolarFire SoC.
+While all processing can be done in the Microchip RISC-V (Mi-V) Microprocessor Subsystem (MSS) of PolarFire SoC, we can show the increase in performance when some processing is off-loaded to the FPGA fabric.
+Come see how Microchip’s newest FPGA kit is delivering RISC-V to the masses.

 #### Brett Cline -- RISC-V customization, HW/SW co-optimization, and custom compute